lvalnegri/workshops-setup_cloud_analytics_machine/r_packages.md

   - [dashboardthemes](https://github.com/nik01010/dashboardthemes) - Provides functionalities to create new themes and logos for *Shiny* dashboards
   - [dragulaR](https://github.com/zzawadz/dragulaR) - R interface for the [dragula](https://github.com/bevacqua/dragula) JS library, that allows to move around elements in a shiny app.
   - [ECharts2Shiny](http://github.com/XD-DENG/ECharts2Shiny) - R interface to the [ECharts](http://ecomfe.github.io/echarts-doc/public/en/) JS library, now an [an incubator project](http://incubator.apache.org/projects/echarts.html) of the Apache Software Foundation
-  - [flexdashboard](http://rmarkdown.rstudio.com/flexdashboard/) - A flexible and easy way to specify row and column-based layouts, to publish a group of related data visualizations as a dashboard.
   - [fresh]() -
   - [gotop]() -
   - [gradientPickerD3](https://github.com/peikert/gradientPickerD3) - Allows to add gradient choosers to Shiny apps, as implemented in the [Gradient Picker](https://github.com/tantaman/jquery-gradient-picker) jQuery plugin.